ronixclh/angular-todo/README.md

 ## Description

 This is a ToDo application built with Angular for the frontend and `json-server`.
-The project is set up to run with Docker, making it easy to start and deploy.
+The project is set up to run with Docker, making it easy to start and deploy on any OS.

 ### Tech Stack

 - **Frontend**: Angular
 - **Backend**: `json-server`
 - **Containerization**: Docker, Docker Compose
+- **UI Library**: Angular Material

 ## How to Run the Application